Frequently Asked Questions (FAQ)

-Information about the Conference
+Information about the conference

 Who should attend CCSA’s Issues of Substance?

-The following groups would benefit from attending CCSA’s Issues of Substance 2021:
+The following groups would benefit from attending CCSA’s Issues of Substance 2023:

 - Allied professionals (e.g., hospital staff, law enforcement personnel, correctional workers)

-- Policy and decision makers, program managers
+- Policy and decision makers, and program managers

-- Private sector professionals
+- Private-sector professionals

 What should I wear to CCSA’s Issues of Substance?